AvihaiAdler/minesweeper/README.md

 #### RoadMap

-[ ] add the ability to mark a tile with a question mark [ ] add the ability to change difficulty
+- [ ] add the ability to mark a tile with a question mark
+- [ ] add the ability to change difficulty
-[ ] support for windows
+- [ ] support for windows

+#### Notes

+The pixelart was done by me - feel free to use it should you want to